huanglynch/openagent/README.md

 **Recommended: Start with OpenSandbox** (hard isolation)
 **WebUI (recommended)**: `python webui.py` → http://localhost:8060

+---

+**Via EMAIL**

+- Configure email information in the configuration file.
+- Send an email to the recipient's address (using the predefined subject).
+---

 **CLI test**: `python multi_agent_swarm_v3.py`

 ---

 ### 📋 Flexible Configuration (One YAML to Rule Them All)